Home Compare IMI.L vs ROR.L

 IMI vs Rotork: Which Stock Looks Stronger in 2026?

-IMI holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+The structural profiles are close, with IMI carrying a narrow edge on growth.
 Rotork still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 On the market side, IMI is in better shape — its trend is intact while Rotork's trend has broken down.
 That puts structure and market broadly in agreement — IMI's lead looks more confirmed than conflicted.

 INDUSTRY COMPARISON